Michael Paton

-Michael Paton (born 25 March 1989) is a Scottish professional football player and coach, who currently plays for Albion Rovers.
-Paton has previously played for Aberdeen, Dunfermline Athletic, Dumbarton, Stockport County and Queen of the South over two spells, and was the player/manager of Brechin City.
+Michael Paton (born 25 March 1989) is a Scottish former professional football player and coach, who works as assistant manager for Kelty Hearts.
+Paton has previously played for Aberdeen, Dunfermline Athletic, Dumbarton, Stockport County and Queen of the South over two spells, and was the player-manager of Brechin City and was player-coach at Albion Rovers.

 Career

 Aberdeen

 Born in Greenock, Paton was a product of Aberdeen's youth academy and first played senior football for Scottish Second Division club Brechin City, whom he joined on loan from January to June 2008; he joined up with the Glebe Park club for a short second loan spell in September 2008, but did not make any competitive appearances.

 Paton made his debut for Aberdeen during December 2008, coming on as a substitute in a 3–0 win over Inverness Caledonian Thistle.
 He scored his first senior goal for the Dons in a 2–1 defeat to Rangers at Ibrox in May 2009.

 Paton was a regular for Aberdeen in the 2009-10 season.
 He scored his first brace in a 3–2 defeat to Dundee at Dens Park in the quarter-final of Scottish League Cup, after appearing as a substitute.
 Paton set up Lee Miller to score the only goal in the Dons 1–0 win over Rangers at Pittodrie Stadium.
 The following month, he signed a three-year contract extension to keep him at the club until May 2013.
 In the 2010 January transfer window, he was linked with a loan move to Dundee but this didn't transpire.
 Paton scored his second league goal for Aberdeen versus Hibernian at Easter Road on 10 February 2010, and his first at Pittodrie three days later versus Celtic with a left-foot strike from the edge of the penalty area.